-Shoes that are comfortable to wear are felt right from the first fit.
-Now, if you’ll ask me what are the most comfortable shoes for teachers and if you’ll ever find one, I have some tips for you.
+Shoes that are comfortable on the feet are felt right from the first fit.
+Now, if you’ll ask me what are the most comfortable shoes for teachers and if you’ll ever find one, I have tips for you before deciding to pay.

 >>>Looking for the best shoes for female teachers?
 We’ve reviewed 18 top designs for comfort and ease of use.